arjunil/Distributed_Systems/README.md

 Most of the tests were conducted on 5 AVD instances running in parallel with concurrent socket reads and writes.

-Drawbacks of the existing code is that it hacks around the handshake using a sleep on the socket.
+Drawback of the existing code is that it hacks around the handshake using a sleep on the socket.
 Ideally a threeway handshake would ensure good crossplatform code.

 # Final Remarks
 The course itself was a rewarding experience as it covered engaging topics ranging from CAP, election algorithm, the impossibility of consensus, PAXOS, among other things.